 The advent of the internet has significantly changed the way businesses market themselves and their products.
-Sure, traditional print and media advertising still have their place (and they can still be effective), but having a digital marketing strategy in place has become essential for the success of any business.
-And there’s a very good reason for that.
+Sure, traditional print and media advertising still has its place (and they can still be effective), but having a digital marketing strategy in place has become essential for the success of any business.
+And there's a very good reason for that.

 Best of all, digital marketing is extremely flexible, allowing you to quickly react to changes in your niche industry or in the market itself.
 However, like any form of marketing, it is important to understand how digital marketing works, and how it can be used to grow your business.
 Or as we like to call it, digital business growth!
 Let's look at a few basic rules of digital marketing to get your business on track for online success.

 Before you can put any digital marketing strategy into play, you need to think about your target market.
 Performers and public speakers would call this knowing your audience, and it simply means crafting content that will appeal to your target demographic.

 For example, you (probably) wouldn't perform Chekhov in the original Russian for grade school students.
 Similarly, you wouldn't market winter wear to customers in the Sahara.
 The essence of a good digital marketing strategy is telling a story, and that story must provide value to your audience.
 It should be interesting and engaging enough to inspire them to become a customer.
 But above all, it must be relevant to the consumer's needs.

 When starting a digital marketing campaign, this is where information architecture (IA) and keyword research come into play.
 These initial steps are tedious, require a lot of patience, but are critical for your online efforts to succeed.

 Once you understand your target market better, you need to go where they go and focus your online strategies accordingly.
 Think about what digital platforms your target audience is using, and reach out to them directly.
 You also need to ensure that you, and your online content, are easy to find.
 Here are some key points to consider: